anttikivi/anttikivi/README.md

 Hi.
 I’m Antti Kivi, a software developer and an entrepreneur in [@visiosto](https://github.com/visiosto).
 I’m all about learning something new every day and smiling as much as possible. 🌱 I love white chocolate, coffee, and playing the guitar. 🌻 Right now I’m in compulsory military service in Finland.

 🔭 I also happen to work on a few project of my own in multiple programming languages as I enjoy working with different languages.
-Especially I beam when tinkering C++.
+Especially I beam when tinkering with C++.
 Feel free to look around my repositories!

 📫 To reach me, you can try emailing me at my public address.
 For more information about me, check out [anttikivi.fi](https://anttikivi.fi).